Today I’m going to show you exactly how to do an SEO audit in 2021.

 - Already rank well… but have the potential to crack the top 5

-I recently published a list of my favorite link building tools.
+I published a list of best free SEO tools.

 Besides the basics (like including my keyword in my title tag), I didn’t do much to optimize this page.